Sevalaya: Swami Vivekananda Library & Reading Room

 The library has a collection of over 10,000 books including the complete works of Mahatma Gandhi, Mahakavi Bharathi and Swami Vivekananda as well as many newspaper and magazine subscriptions.
 The library is open to all Sevalaya residents as well as the villagers for free.
 A mobile library is also sent to the villages nearby every Saturday to make the books available for reading to all the villagers.

 Kasthurba Craft Centre

 Craft education is a part of the school curriculum and the students are trained in various crafts like wire bag making, book binding, etc., The centre also conducts a free six months certificate course in tailoring for rural women.

-Vinobhaji Goshala
+Vinobaji Gaushala

-The goshala (cow protection centre) shelters around 25 cows (both milk yielding and dry cows).
-The milk is consumed by the residents of the Orphan Home and the Old Age Home and excess is sold in nearby villages, with the marginal generated income being utilised for meeting the expenses of the institution.
+The gaushala (cow protection centre) shelters around 25 cows (both milk yielding and dry cows).
+The milk is consumed by the residents of the Orphan Home and the Old Age Home and any excess milk is sold in nearby villages, with the marginal generated income being utilised for meeting the expenses of the institution.
 A Gobar gas Plant has been constructed which meets 90% of the fuel needs of the Old Age Home.
 Organic manure is produced by vermin compost method.
 The manure is used in the kitchen garden maintained at Sevalaya and also marketed.